Blokz101/Obsidian-Vault/Intersection of 3D Objects.md

 ---
-Alias: [Intersection of 3D Vector, Intersection of 3D ]
+Alias: [Intersection of Two Vectors, Intersection of Two Planes, Intersection of a Plane and Vector]
 ---
 > [!Info]
 > Subject:: [[Calculus III]]